First-Offense DWI in Dallas, Texas

 You could also have problems on the job, depending upon the type of work you do.
 If you are a truck driver, a taxi driver, a nanny or chauffeur, or if you drive a company car, you may find your career sidelined temporarily or permanently.

 If you are under 21, you could face either a DUI or DWI charge.
 A DUI is a misdemeanor charge brought against a person under the age of 21 who has any detectable amount of alcohol in their system.
-Contact a Dallas DWI criminal defense attorney today for representation that treats you for who you are—an individual who made a mistake.
+Contact a Dallas DWI attorney today for representation that treats you for who you are—an individual who made a mistake.

 Call Crain Lewis Brogdon, LLP at (214) 301-5007 or schedule a free consultation online.